To see or not to see a $z\sim13$ galaxy, that is the question: ALMA observations and data reduction

 All data processing and calibration were performed with \texttt{CASA}, version 6.2 \citep{2007ASPC..376..127M}.
 We used the calibrated measurement sets generated by the observatory for the imaging of the observations.
 Imaging was performed with the \texttt{tclean} task, adopting natural weighting.
-The typical rms noise level is 5.1 $\mu$Jy beam$^{-1}$ for the continuum and 127.3 $\mu$Jy beam$^{-1}$ (per 78 MHz) for the spectral cube at 133.2 GHz, with a beam of $2\farcs78 \times 2\farcs 16$ and $2\farcs91 \times 2\farcs27$ for the continuum and cube images, respectively.
+We create both a continuum map (using the SPWs observed in TDM) and spectral cube (using the SPW centred at 133.16\,GHz).
+No continuum emission is detected.
+The continuum root-mean-square (rms) noise level is 5.2 \textmu Jy beam$^{-1}$ (yielding a $3\sigma$ upper limit of 15.6 \textmu Jy beam$^{-1}$).
+For the spectral cube at 133.16\,GHz, the rms is 127.3 \textmu Jy beam$^{-1}$ per 78 MHz.
+The continuum and spectral cube image have a beam of $2\farcs78 \times 2\farcs 16$ and $2\farcs91 \times 2\farcs27$, respectively.
 The final data cube used in the analysis reported here spans a frequency range of $132.22-134.08$ GHz, corresponding to a redshift range of $z = 13.17-13.37$.
-The \textsc{CLEAN}ed Band 4 continuum map showed several off-center point sources.
-For the spectral cube, these were removed through \texttt{CASA-imcontsub}\footnote{\url{https://casa.nrao.edu/docs/taskref/imcontsub-task.html}} (because \texttt{CASA-uvcontsub}\footnote{\url{https://casa.nrao.edu/docs/taskref/uvcontsub-task.html}} is less optimized for removing off-centered co-detections).
+The \textsc{CLEAN}ed Band 4 continuum map showed several off-centre point sources.
+For the spectral cube, these were removed through \texttt{CASA-imcontsub}\footnote{\url{https://casa.nrao.edu/docs/taskref/imcontsub-task.html}} (because \texttt{CASA-uvcontsub}\footnote{\url{https://casa.nrao.edu/docs/taskref/uvcontsub-task.html}} is less optimised for removing off-centre co-detections).

-\subsection{Revisiting the ALMA Band 6 Observations}
+\subsection{Revisiting the ALMA Band 6 observations}

 As stated in \citet{2022ApJ...929....1H}, the ALMA Band 6 DDT observations (2019.A.00015.S, PI: A. K. Inoue) are observed with a spectral scan setup that should target the \oiii~emission line for a redshift range of $12.6<z<14.3$.
+The observations span the frequency range 222 - 250 GHz.
 For the full observational details we refer to \citet{2022ApJ...929....1H}.